 What's continuously variable transmission (CVT)?

-A CVT car is a type of automatic that works without needing any gears.
-Instead, it uses a system of belts and pulleys to create a continuous range of gear ratios to adapt to different driving conditions.
+A CVT car is a type of automatic that doesn't use gears.
+Instead, it uses a system of belts and pulleys.
+They create a range of gear ratios that constantly adapt to different driving conditions.

 What's a twin-clutch automatic gearbox?

-As one gear is engaged, the electronic control system pre-selects the next so that changing gear is a simple and nearly seamless matter of shifting from one clutch to the other by hydraulic control.
+As one gear's engaged, the electronic system pre-selects the next.
+That makes changing gear simple and nearly seamless as it shifts from one clutch to the other by hydraulic control.

 Published: 19 October 2017 | Updated: 14 August 2020 | Author: The AA